Economy-wide material flow accounts: Implementation

 There is a link between the System of Integrated Environmental and Economic Accounting (SEEA) and EW-MFA.
 Statistics are based on the same principles (the residence principle of the SNA) and thus become the EW-MFA a sub-component of the SEEA.
 The EW-MFA links the environment to the economy through the flows of materials extracted, processed and traded.

 Compiling the statistics

 The only international data collection on EW-MFA is conducted through Eurostat.
 In 2011 the European Council and European Parliament passed a statistical regulation for the compilation of annual statistics on material flows.

 Most European statistical offices compile the statistics on EW-MFA through the use of existing statistics.
 Trade statistics, some agricultural statistics and other sources are used in combination to create EW-MFA statistics.

 Compiling the indicators

 The statistics on EW-MFA are usually combined in order to create indicators.

-The definitions explained below are extracted from the work of Eurostat and are applied by the national statistical officies who are following the framework of EW-MFA.
+The definitions explained below are extracted from the work of Eurostat and are applied by the national statistical offices who are following the framework of EW-MFA.